 In this area of the kitchen there is nothing but brick between the interior and the exterior.
 To the right (behind the photo of the Renault Alliance GTA) the brick is covered in a layer of plaster, but again there is no insulation.

 The wall that is white on bottom and gray on top is the north wall of the home.
 Given the lack of windows on that side can you see how easy it will be to apply insulation over that entire wall?
-During this renovation we are going to wrap the entire exterior of the home with insulation (polyiso) and then put a new panel exterior over that.
-Future blogs will document that process.
+During this renovation we are going to wrap the entire exterior of the home with insulation (polyiso) and then put new siding over that.
+Future blogs will document this process.

-Again it is the fact that this home was built with no insulation at all that, ironically, makes it a great candidate for a deep energy retrofit.
+So that’s the plan!
+The fact that this home was built with no insulation at all that, ironically, makes it a great candidate for a deep energy retrofit.
 Stay tuned for more blog posts as the project commences!